dlamininjabulonjiva/ProgressionFramework/Level 2/Basic Software Security/Hashing/GetHashCode/README.md

 # Overriding Gethashcode and equals on system.object
-In the example, I defined a custom class Person with two properties(Name and Age).
+In this example, I defined a custom class Person with two properties(Name and Age).
 I overrode the Equals and GetHashCode methods to compare Person objects based on their Name and Age properties.
 I also wrote unit tests to verify that my hash code and equality methods work correctly.

 # Equals Method